Yermehyaw/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 PYTHON - INTRODUCTION TO TEST DRIVEN DEVELOPMENT

-This is the offucial readme for 0x07-python-test_driven_development dir.
+This is the official readme for 0x07-python-test_driven_development dir.

-This dir contains several simple examples demostrating how doctests and unittests can be ysed in python to ensure code durability.
+This dir contains several simple examples demonstrating how doctests and unittests can be used in python to ensure code durability.